jvshahid/mediaplayer/README.md

 1. build `media-jni` (a light jni layer that utilizes ffmpeg)
 1. package everything in a `aar` file

+For a debug build run

+    make distclean && make DEBUG=1

+**note** `make distclean` is destructive and will revert all changes in the local repo including the deps folder.

 #### Note about LICENSE

 This code is licensed under `MIT` but make use of `ffmpeg` which is `LGPL`